What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 2. Collect Letters from Loved Ones

 Each year, write your kids a note or letter when they start the school year.
-You might also want to include details that will be fun to look back on, such as your child’s favorite books, what she likes to do, or who his best friend is right now.
+You might also want to include details that will be fun to look back on, such as your child’s favorite books, what she likes to do, or who his or her best friend is right now.
 Follow up at the end of the year and ask your child’s teacher to write them a message as well.

-Help friends and family join in on the fun.
+Have friends and family join in on the fun.
 Ask a favorite aunt, an older sibling, or a friend to write a note to your child.
 Get them to talk about the exciting times they’ve enjoyed together, the strengths they see in your special kid, and any great advice they’d like to offer.

 Just as you did with the photo album, archive the letters each year, and keep them for your child when they complete their education.
 What a treasure the letters will be for them to open and to know so many people rooted for them along the way!